MR-workaholic/Tars/docs/tars_push.en.md

 ![tars](images/tars_flow.PNG)

-- The black line represents the data flow : Data(client) -〉 Request packet encoder(client) -〉 Protocol parser(server) -〉 doRequest Protocol processor(server) -〉 Return data generation(server) -〉 Response packet decoder(client) -〉 Response Data (client)
+- The black line represents the data flow : data(client) -〉 request packet encoder(client) -〉 protocol parser(server) -〉 doRequest protocol processor(server) -〉 return data generation(server) -〉 response packet decoder(client) -〉 response data (client)
 - The yellow line represents the client access server
 - The blue line represents the server pushing the message to the client.
 - The **request packet encoder**(client)  is responsible for packaging and encoding the data sent by the client.
-The **protocol parser**(server) is responsible for unpacking the received data and handing it over to *.
+The **protocol parser**(server) is responsible for unpacking the received data and handing it over to **protocol processor**(server).
 - The **protocol processor**(server) processes and generates the return data, while the **response packet decoder**(client) is responsible for decoding the returned data.

 ## Implement server-to-client push mode in Tars:

-- For the server side, first, the server needs to implement the protocol parser with the development of the third-party protocol mode (that is, the non-TARS protocol) in accordance and load it into the service.
-Then server need to establish a non-TARS framework service object, which inherits from the Servant class of the Tars framework, and establishes the protocol processor between the client and the server by overloading the doRequest method in the Servant class.
-The client information connected to the server is then saved in the method, so that the server can push the message to the client.
+- For the server, first, the server needs to implement the protocol parser according to the mode of developing the third-party protocol (that is, the non-TARS protocol) and load it into the service.
+Then server need to establish a non-TARS service object, which inherits from the Servant class of the Tars framework, and establishes the protocol processor between the client and the server by overloading the doRequest method in the Servant class.
+The information of the client, who connected to the server, is saved in the method, so that the server can push the message to the client according to that information.
 Finally, the doClose method in the Servant class needs to be reloaded.
-After the server knows that the client closes the connection, the client information saved in the doRequest method is released, so that the server does not need to push the message to the client.
+After the server knows that the client closes the connection, the client's information saved in the doRequest method is released, so that the server does not need to push the message to the disconnected client.
 In addition, the server needs to establish a thread dedicated to push messages to the client.

-- Corresponding to the client, the codec function of the protocol packet is implemented according to the mode of the third-party protocol, and it is set to the protocol parser of the corresponding ServantProxy proxy, and implemented by the tars_set_protocol method of the ServantProxy class.
-Then you need to customize a callback class that inherits the ServantProxyCallback class.
+- For the client, the codec function of the protocol packet is implemented according to the mode of developing the third-party protocol, and it is set to the protocol parser of the corresponding ServantProxy proxy, and implemented by the `tars_set_protocol()` method of the `ServantProxy` class.
+Then you need to customize a callback class that inherits the `ServantProxyCallback` class.
 (Because the client receives the message from the server in an asynchronous manner, the client processes the message in an asynchronous manner.)
-At the same time, you need to override the onDispatch method.
+At the same time, you need to override the `onDispatch()` method.
 In this method, the protocol defined between the client and the server is parsed.
-Finally, you need a new callback class described above, and then pass it as a parameter to the tars_set_push_callback method of ServantProxy.
+Finally, you need to create an instance of the callback class described above, and then pass it as a parameter to the `tars_set_push_callback()` method of `ServantProxy` class.
 In addition, the client needs to periodically send a message to the server (equivalent to a heartbeat packet) to tell the server that the client is alive.
 This is done because the server does not receive a message from the client within a certain period of time and automatically closes the connection between them.
-It is important to note that before the server interacts with the client push mode, the client needs to access the service by calling the rpc related function of the ServantProxy class.
+Before the server interacts with the client in push mode, the client needs to access the service by calling the rpc related function of the ServantProxy class.

 ## Server function implementation